 See the best of Copenhagen, then welcome on board

 Why do Danes consistently rank as “the happiest people in the world,” according to the UN’s World Happiness Report?
 Your panoramic tour of charming, friendly Copenhagen may give you a clue, as you view the famed Little Mermaid statue on her watery perch, visit the Nyhavn canal district, swing by towered and turreted Rosenborg Castle, and contrast that with the more-dignified Amalienborg Castle where Denmark’s Queen Margrethe II resides today.
 Part of your tour includes a scenic canal boat ride.
-Cultural Connection: Visit a local food market to taste the freshest local fare and interact with the people who live here and grow produce, flowers, and more.
+Visit a local food market to taste the freshest local fare and interact with the people who live here and grow produce, flowers, and more.

 Afterwards, enjoy a lunch on your own and a few hours to stroll around.
 Board your elegant small ship later in the afternoon.
 Get settled in your cabin, then gather for a briefing by the Captain and ship’s staff, followed by your first dinner on board.
 We get underway later in the evening.